santimartinezzgb/curso-c-principiantes/README.md

 # Rust Learning

-This practice was did follow this book: "The Rust Programming Language" https://doc.rust-lang.org/book
+This practice is doing follow this book: "The Rust Programming Language" https://doc.rust-lang.org/book